 They picked up these two old patio chairs that had definitely seen better days.
 They were being held together by tape and had no seat cushions.
 Many people would have discounted them as trash and not messed with them, but like a true picker, Mitch and Melissa saw life in these — they saw an opportunity to redo these patio chairs.

 The first thing they did was cut away all the fabric and tape that was attached to the metal.
 They used Bio Wash to help remove the tape residue, and then scraped them down with a metal brush to get ready for paint.

 Once the metal was clean and smooth, they painted the chairs with a Rust Stop oil-based enamel paint in a medium grey.

 The next part is really impressive to me.
 Mitch cut pieces of cedar wood into planks, and beveled all the edges beautifully.

 Then they sealed the wood in an outdoor polyurethane before putting the seats and backs together.

 Look at how the patio chair redo turned out!
 So beautiful!

 They added cushions too, but I personally just love the look of the cedar wood.
 Such a great patio chair redo!

-We are very passionate about taking someone else's trash, and turning it into something useful, helpful, or beautiful that someone else would love.
-And it's so awesome to see people who share that passion with us!
+We are very passionate about taking someone else’s trash, and turning it into something useful, helpful, or beautiful that someone else would love.
+Patio furniture can be redone even when it looks to be on it’s last legs.
+It’s so awesome to see people who share that passion with us!